-The numerical results show that with a few delay lines the loss probability can be reduced, while the delay still remains low.
-Building more delay lines becomes probably remarkably cheaper than using a number of wavelength converters, though it has to be taken into account that the reservation system needed for each delay line increases complexity of the nodes, which eventually limits the number of delay lines that can be used.
+The numerical results show that with a few delay lines the loss probability can be remarkably reduced, while the delay remains low.
+Building more delay lines becomes probably remarkably cheaper than using a number of wavelength converters, though it has to be taken into account that the reservation system needed for each delay line increases complexity of the nodes, which limits the number of delay lines that can be used.

 The length of the longest buffer was the same in all the configurations, 5 times the maximum burst length.
 Two configurations include five delay lines and two configurations include 10 shorter delay lines.
 With several shorter delay lines considerably better results were obtained.
-Additionally, two of configurations include uniformly distributed delay lines that are multiples of a basic length, and two of them are irregular delay line configurations, in which the lengths of the delay lines are multiples of the minimum length but irregularly distributed.
-With the latter approach slightly better results were obtained.
+Additionally, two of configurations include delay lines multiple of each other and uniformly distributed, and two of them were irregular delay line configurations, in which the lengths of the delay lines are multiple of the minimum length but were irregularly distributed.
+With latter approach slightly better results were obtained.
 The benefit was minor, but it was obtained without additional costs.
-Additionally, with irregular configurations, a loss that is more fairly distributed among different connections can be obtained.
+Additionally, with irregular configurations, traffic loss was more fairly distributed among different connections.